parallelworks/alphafold-notebook-demo/colabfold/README.md

 update to Alphafold underpinned by [new/updated databases](https://colabfold.mmseqs.com/) and the MSA search process is accelerated by [MMseqs2](https://github.com/soedinglab/MMseqs2).

-Colabfold is distributed under the
+Colabfold is distributed under the MIT license.

 Colab Jupyter notebooks are available by clicking on the notebook links in the main ColabFold repository (e.g. `Alphafold2.ipynb`).